Signed in as:

-27. Absolutely NO drones are allowed during the fishing tournament!
+27. No drones are to be used to locate schools of fish.
+Absolutely NO drones are allowed 2 weeks prior to or during the fishing tournament!
 We encourage the use of Go Pros or similar recording devices to capture your day and would love to use them to add to our video if you'll send us footage.

 Official Check Points

 28. There will be only one official checkpoint for boat check in the morning and one official check-in point in the afternoon.
 Failure to go through boat check and checkout in the morning will result in disqualification.
 All fishing must cease upon check-in.
 Teams that experience equipment failures may have them repaired and check out late for an event.
 However, it is the team’s responsibility to find and notify the tournament director or tournament official in order to check out.
 All running lights must be in place and working at time of launch.